Searching for Bobby Fischer: Sarwer versus Waitzkin match

-At the end of the film in the final tournament, Josh is seen playing a tough opponent named Jonathan Poe.
-The character Jonathan Poe was not the actual name of Josh's opponent; his real name was Jeff Sarwer (a boy younger than Josh).
+At the end of the film in the final tournament, Josh is seen playing opponent Jonathan Poe.
+In actual life, Josh's opponent was Jeff Sarwer, who was younger.
 In September 1985, Josh first played and was defeated by Jeff at the Manhattan Chess Club.
 In November of the same year, Josh returned to the Manhattan Chess Club and beat him in a rematch.
 The film depicts their third match in the 1986 US Primary Championship.
 Near the end of the game, where Josh offers Poe a draw, Poe rejects the offer, the play continues and Poe loses.
 Sarwer rejected the draw offer in the real-world game as well, but the play continued to a draw due to bare kings.
 Under tournament tie-breaking rules, Waitzkin was determined to have played more challenging opponents during the overall competition and was awarded first place, but they were declared US Primary School co-champions.
 Sarwer went on to win the 1986 World Championship Under-10 (Boys), with his sister Julia winning the World Championship Under-10 (Girls).